eye-division/jennyblyth/_gallery/chloe-fremantle.md

   watercolour paper, small, medium and large.

-  ### MUSE IN THE GARDEN : March - May 2013

-  The Gallery, Oxford Botanic Garden curated by Jenny Blyth Fine Art
+  **Chloe Fremantle : Muse in The Garden : March-May 2013**      The Gallery, Oxford Botanic Garden curated by Jenny Blyth Fine Art

   For the past year Chloe Fremantle, contemporary artist, has been observing the